seandkendall/genai-bedrock-chatbot/README.md

 - **AWS Cognito**: User authentication and management.
 - **AWS Bedrock**: Bedrock Agents, Bedrock KnowledgeBases, Bedrock Prompt Flows and Bedrock Runtime for large language model interactions.
 - **AWS CodeDeploy (Optional)**: Used as CI/CD pipeline to automatically deploy the application without the need for a local environment or Cloud9
-- **AWS Cloud9 (Optional)**: If available in your AWS account, this can be used as a Cloud IDE, preventing the ned to set-up a local Dev environment

 ![Architecture diagram](./readme-images/bedrock-chatbot-archietcture.png)